 These assignments shall not be used to assign employees to professional duties for which compensation is provided by supplement or extra pay for extra duty.

 Extracurricular Activities.
 Employee participation in extracurricular activities after the workday for which compensation is not provided shall be strictly voluntary.
 The site administrator shall take no punitive action related to employee discipline or employee evaluation ratings.
-The failure to volunteer in extracurricular activities will not impact employee evaluations.
+The failure to volunteer in extracurricular activities will not impact employee evaluations or reappointment decisions.

 Compensated Assignments Beyond the Standard Work Schedule (Workday, Workweek, or Work Year).